shadowezz/Productiv/docs/tutorials/TracingCode.md

         //Parse user input from String to a Command Command command = addressBookParser.parseCommand(commandText);
-        //Executes the Command and stores the result commandResult = command.execute(model);
+        //Executes the Command and stores the result commandResult = command.execute(modelPerson);

         try {
-            //We can deduce that the previous line of code modifies model in some way
+            //We can deduce that the previous line of code modifies modelPerson in some way
             // since it's being stored here.
-            storage.saveAddressBook(model.getAddressBook());
+            storagePerson.saveAddressBook(modelPerson.getAddressBook());
         } catch (IOException ioe) {
             throw new CommandException(FILE_OPS_ERROR_MESSAGE + ioe, ioe);
         }